kusuma-656/To-Do-List/README.md

 ## Steps to Set Up and Run Locally

 1. **Open the Source Code**
-   Open the source code of this application in the **VS Code editor**.
+   Open the source code of the to-do-list's application in the **VS Code editor**.

 2. **Run the Application**
    - Open the `index.html` file in your web browser.
-   - Alternatively, you can run it directly from VS Code by choosing the "Run/Open with Live Server" option.
+   - Alternatively, you can run it directly from VS Code by choosing the "Open with Live Server" option.
      > *Note: You need to have the Live Server extension installed in VS Code.*

 3. **View the Application**
-   The application will now be visible on your local machine through a default port provided by your browser or the Live Server.
+   The application will now be visible on your local machine through a default port(eg. 5000, 3000) provided by your browser or the Live Server.

 ---